-- (i) Recruitment, advertising, and job application procedures; - (ii) Hiring, upgrading, promotion, award of tenure, demotion, transfer, layoff, termination, right of return from layoff and rehiring; - (iii) Rate of pay or any other form of compensation and changes in compensation; - (iv) Job assignments, job classifications, organizational structures, position descriptions, lines of progression, and seniority lists; - (v) Leaves of absence, sick leave, or any other leave;

-- (vi) Fringe benefits available by virtue of employment, whether or not administered by the Contractor; - (vii) Selection and financial support for training, including apprenticeship, and on-the-job training under 38 U.S.C.
+- (i) Recruitment, advertising, and job application procedures; - (ii) Hiring, upgrading, promotion, award of tenure, demotion, transfer, layoff, termination, right of return from layoff and rehiring; - (iii) Rate of pay or any other form of compensation and changes in compensation; - (iv) Job assignments, job classifications, organizational structures, position descriptions, lines of progression, and seniority lists; - (v) Leaves of absence, sick leave, or any other leave; - (vi) Fringe benefits available by virtue of employment, whether or not administered by the Contractor; - (vii) Selection and financial support for training, including apprenticeship, and on-the-job training under 38 U.S.C.
 3687, professional meetings, conferences, and other related activities, and selection for leaves of absence to pursue training; - (viii) Activities sponsored by the Contractor including social or recreational programs; and - (ix) Any other term, condition, or privilege of employment. - (2) The Contractor shall comply with the rules, regulations, and relevant orders of the Secretary of Labor issued under the Vietnam Era Veterans' Readjustment Assistance Act of 1972 (the Act), as amended (38 U.S.C.
-4211 and 4212). - (c) Listing openings. - (1) The Contractor shall immediately list all employment openings that exist at the time of the execution of this contract and those which occur during the performance of this contract, including those not generated by this contract, and including those occurring at an establishment of the Contractor other than the one where the contract is being performed, but excluding those of independently operated corporate affiliates, at an appropriate local public employment service office of the State wherein the opening occurs.
-Listing employment openings with the U.S. Department of Labor's America's Job Bank shall satisfy the requirement to list jobs with the local employment service office. - (2) The Contractor shall make the listing of employment openings with the local employment service office at least concurrently with using any other recruitment source or effort and shall involve the normal obligations of placing a bona fide job order, including accepting referrals of veterans and nonveterans.
+4211 and 4212). - (3) The Department of Labor's regulations require contractors with 50 or more employees and a contract of \$100,000 or more to have an affirmative action program for veterans.
+See 41 CFR Part 60-300, Subpart C.